Jose Siri Player Props: Rays vs. Mariners

-Jose Siri and his .342 on-base percentage over his past 10 games (54 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the Seattle Mariners and Bryce Miller on June 30 at 10:10 PM ET.
+Jose Siri -- with a slugging percentage of .618 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with George Kirby on the mound, on July 1 at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.
+In his previous game, he hit a home run while going 1-for-4 against the Mariners.

 Jose Siri Game Info & Props vs. the Mariners